-This was covered in one of the resources I distributed last week (the handout on logistic regression from Mako Hill), but I wanted to bring it back because it is important.
+This was covered in one of the resources I distributed last week (the handout on logistic regression), but I wanted to bring it back because it is important.
 Please revisit that handout to see a worked example that walks through the process.
 The rest of this text is a bit of a rant about why you should bother to do so.

 When is a regression table not enough?
 In textbook/homework examples, this is not an issue, but in real data it matters all the time.
 Recall that the coefficient estimated for any single predictor is the expected change in the outcome for a 1-unit change in the predictor holding all the other predictors constant.
 What value are those other predictors held constant at?
-Zero!
-This is unlikely to be the most helpful or intuitive way to understand your estimates (for example, what if you have a dichotomous predictor, what does it mean then?).
+Algebraically, the best answer is zero!
+2 This is unlikely to be the most helpful or intuitive way to understand your estimates (for example, what if you have a dichotomous predictor, what does it mean then?).
 Once your models get even a little bit complicated (quick, exponentiate a log-transformed value and tell me what it means!), the regression-table-alone approach becomes arguably worse than useless.

 What is to be done?
 Provide predicted estimates for real, reasonable examples drawn from your dataset!
 For instance, if you were regressing lifetime earnings on a bunch of different predictors including years of education, gender, race, age, and height, you would, of course, start by showing your readers the table that includes all of the coefficients, standard errors, etc. Then you chould also provide some specific predicted values for "prototypical" individuals in your dataset.
 Regression models usually incorporate earnings as a square-root or log-transformed measure, so the table of raw model results won't be easy to interpret.
-It is probably far more helpful to translate the model results into estimates of how much more/less you would we estimate 30 year old woman of average height with a college degree to change if they were white vs. asian/pacific islander.
+This only gets worse if you have interactions, polynomial terms, etc. It is far more helpful to translate the model results into estimates of (for example) how much more/less you would we estimate 30 year old woman of average height with a college degree to change if they were white vs. asian/pacific islander.
 These prototypical predicted values (also sometimes referred to as "marginal effects") may be presented as specific point-estimates in the text and/or using a visualization of some sort (e.g., lines plotting the predicted lifetime earnings by race over the observed range of age...).
-You can (and should!) even generate confidence intervals around them (But that's a whole separate rant...).
+You can (and should!) even generate confidence intervals around them.